malkiats/Azure-Cloud-Infra/01_Prerequisites_for_Azure_administrators/02_Powershell.md

 - Visual Studio Code installed
 - Ability to install software on your system

+# Simple Explanation
+---

+## Why Use PowerShell?

+- Run commands instead of clicking through menus
+- Automate repeated tasks
+- Manage systems, servers, and cloud resources
+- Useful for DevOps, IT admins, and developers

+---

+## What Makes PowerShell Useful?

+### 1. Command-Line Interface
+You type commands instead of using a mouse.
+This makes work **faster and scriptable**.

+### 2. Automation
+You can save commands in scripts and run them again anytime.

+### 3. Works with Cloud & DevOps
+Used to manage:
+- Azure resources
+- CI/CD pipelines
+- Servers and services

+### 4. Object-Based (Not Text-Based)
+- Commands return **objects**, not plain text
+- Easier to filter, sort, and reuse data

+---

+## Key Features

+- Built-in help system (`Get-Help`)
+- Supports command pipelines (`|`)
+- Uses **cmdlets** (special PowerShell commands)
+- Supports aliases like `ls`, `cls`
+- Can be extended using modules

+---

+## What Are Cmdlets?
+- Cmdlets are PowerShell commands
+- Example: `Get-Process`, `Get-Service`
+- They follow a **Verb-Noun** format
+- They return structured data (objects)

+---

+## Where Can You Use PowerShell?

+- Windows (pre-installed)
+- Linux and macOS (install separately)
+- Azure Cloud Shell
+- Visual Studio Code (recommended)

+---

+## Requirements to Start

+- Basic knowledge of command-line usage
+- Visual Studio Code installed
+- PowerShell installed (Windows already has it)

+---

+## Summary

+PowerShell is a **powerful automation tool** that helps you:
+- Manage systems efficiently
+- Automate tasks
+- Work with cloud and DevOps tools
+- Save time and reduce manual work

 ---

 PowerShell is a **powerful tool** that helps you work faster, smarter, and more efficiently.